newaetech/chipwhisperer/docs/source/custom-firmware.rst

 SimpleSerial
 ============

-The simpleserial folder contains the implementation of the target side of the simpleserial protocol.
+The simpleserial folder contains the implementation of the target side of the SimpleSerial protocol.
 If you want to modify anything related to that, this is the spot to do it in.

 ********